YinHk-Notes/C-Sharp-cheatsheet/c# concepts/keywords/var.md

 var age = 30;
 ```

-We can use the var keyword to declare array data types where we don't have predefined datatypes
+We can use the var keyword to declare array data types where we **don't have predefined datatypes**.
 ```cs
 using System;
 using System.Text;